 These will keep well for up to 1 week if you store them in an airtight container.
 For a chewy texture, keep them in the fridge.

 Yes, Terry's Chocolate Orange flapjacks are one of the best desserts to freeze!
 You can pop your slices into an airtight container and freeze for up to 3 months.
 To defrost, let them sit in the fridge overnight or at room temperature for an hour or two.
-Do not refreeze.
+Check out my post on How To Freeze flapjacks for more tips.

 More flapjack recipes: